Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Related Work

 \subsection{Sequential Recommender Systems}

-Our work is also related to sequential recommender systems, which predict the next item a user will engage with based on a sequence of past consumptions \citep{wang2019sequential}.
-Due to their strong user-item interaction modeling capabilities, sequential recommender systems are replacing traditional recommender systems that are based on count-based features and content-based filtering, becoming the backbone of many industrial recommendation platforms today \citep{chen2019top, zhai2024actions}.
-Popular sequential recommender systems like Bert4Rec \citep{sun2019bert4rec}, SASRec \citep{kang2018self}, PARSRec \citep{gholami2022parsrec}, and Transformers4Rec \citep{de2021transformers4rec} rely on Transformer-based architectures \citep{vaswani2017attention} to encode consumption history and generate embeddings that represent user preferences, where the attention mechanism offers insights into which past consumption impacts the consumers' current interest \citep{gholami2022parsrec}.
-However, these embeddings are not interpretable and change across contexts, making it difficult to explain \emph{why} a consumer likes certain products.
-In our work, we address this challenge by building an LLM-based contrastive-explanation generator to analyze consumption sequences and generate two-sided explanations about consumer choices.
-Furthermore, we demonstrate that these explanations can be incorporated into state-of-the-art sequential recommender systems to improve their performance.
+Our empirical setting relates to sequential recommender systems, which predict the next item a user will engage with based on a sequence of past interactions \citep{wang2019sequential, yang2024ttt4rec}.
+State-of-the-art models, including Bert4Rec \citep{sun2019bert4rec}, SASRec \citep{kang2018self}, PARSRec \citep{gholami2022parsrec}, and Transformers4Rec \citep{de2021transformers4rec}, rely on Transformer-based architectures \citep{vaswani2017attention} to encode user histories into embeddings that capture evolving preferences.
+Attention mechanisms provide some indication of which past actions are most relevant, but the resulting representations remain largely uninterpretable and vary across contexts, making it difficult to explain \emph{why} a user may prefer certain items.
+In contrast, our approach learns explicit, \emph{personalized} explanations and integrates them into the learning process, showing that such explanations can improve next-item prediction while improving interpretability.